 Meanwhile, estimates of up to a million women rallied Wednesday in the capital of Abuja to show their support for the missing girls and their families, who are distraught at the latest reports.
 The rally organizers – a new movement called “Women for Peace and Justice” – call for the Nigerian government to mobilize every resource to bring back the girls.

-The semi-desert north of Cameroon has become a safe place for Boko Haram militants operating in Nigeria.
+The semi-desert north of Cameroon has become a safe place for an extremist group that is located primarily in Northern Nigeria militants operating in Nigeria.

 Reports of the transfer of schoolgirls were also confirmed by a member the Chibok Elders Forum.
 Dr. Pogu Bitrus told the BBC that some of the teenage girls had been spotted being taken in trucks and canoes across the borders into Cameroon and Chad.